- Pros: Average rate. No commitment. 24/7 support. Compatible with many POS systems. Same-day payouts with free bank account.

 Tyro Virtual Terminal in the eCommerce portal.

-It is also possible to key in transactions on the Tyro Pro terminal – handy when you’re not near a computer.
+It’s also possible to key in transactions on the Tyro Pro terminals – handy when you’re away from a computer.
 Other payment options include electronic invoicing, recurring payments and card-on-file transactions in the web portal.

 Access to these remote payments requires that you set it up first.
 You’ll need to have PCI-DSS compliance in place, which Tyro will help you with, possibly at an additional cost.

-It is also possible to integrate with ecommerce, but Tyro isn’t transparent about which online store platforms it works with.
+Although possible to integrate with ecommerce, Tyro isn’t transparent about which online store platforms it works with.
 You’ll need to inquire about this during onboarding to be sure it works with your preferred setup.

 Tyro provides round-the-clock customer support via telephone or email.